TylerJTimothy/PixelArtWebSite/README.md

 - MongoDB Atlas database created - done!
 - Endpoints for data - My stubbed out endpoints now process the data and send it to Mongo.
 - Stores data in MongoDB - done!

+## Login deliverable
+For this deliverable I require user authentication

+- User registration - Creates a new account in the database.
+- existing user - can log in with credentials
+- Use MongoDB to store credentials
+- Restricts functionality - You cannot draw art until you log in.
+This is restricted on the frontend only.